All you need to know…

 Can I bring my children?

 Unfortunately, due to the nature of our site it is unsuitable for small children for health and safety reasons.
 We do welcome guests with well-behaved children of 10 years and over.
 However please note, we do not provide additional activities for them and they need to be supervised at all times.
+All guests will need to quiet during the Beaver watches.

 Can I bring my Pets?